DenebTM/swepsss23-g4t3/README.md

 This is a web server, based on the Spring web framework.
 It serves the frontend web app to the browser and provides a Representational State Transfer (ReST) API for ongoing communication with the aforementioned access points and frontend.

 The backend is based on the swe-skeleton project provided by UIBK.
-It inherits its Maven project structure, Spring Boot core, in-memory H2 database (TODO: replace with MySQL; see !112), basic functionality, and much of the Spring Security configuration.
+It inherits its Maven project structure, Spring Boot core, persistent database, basic functionality, and much of the Spring Security configuration.

 ### Frontend